-Our platform was purpose-built for international shoppers to buy seamlessly online and for merchants to sell from, and to, anywhere in the world in short, to "go global."
-At the same time, to "be local" reflects the localization of the shopper's experience and our efforts to make international transactions as seamless as domestic ones.
+Our platforms were purpose-built for international shoppers to buy seamlessly online and for merchants to sell from, and to, anywhere in the world, while reflecting the localization of the shopper's experience to make international transactions as seamless as domestic ones.

 We increase the conversion of international traffic into sales by removing much of the complexity associated with international e-commerce.
-Our platform provides a mission-critical, integrated solution that creates a localized and frictionless shopper experience and is simple to manage, flexible to adjust and smart in its local market insights and best practices.
-The vast capabilities of our end-to-end platform include interaction with shoppers in their native languages, market-adjusted pricing, payment options tailored to local market preferences, compliance with local consumer regulations and requirements such as customs duties and taxes, shipping services, after-sales support and returns management.
-These elements are unified under our platform to enhance the shopper experience and enable merchants to capture the cross-border opportunity.
+Our platforms provide mission-critical, integrated solutions that create a localized and frictionless shopper experience and are simple to manage, flexible to adjust and smart in local market insights and best practices.
+The vast capabilities of our end-to-end platforms include interaction with shoppers in their native languages, market-adjusted pricing, payment options tailored to local market preferences, compliance with local consumer regulations and requirements such as customs duties and taxes, shipping services, after-sales support and returns management.
+These elements are unified under our platforms to enhance the shopper experience and enable merchants to capture the global e-commerce opportunity.